 On December 13, 2011, physicists at the European Organization for Nuclear Research (CERN) will announce their most recent findings regarding the Higgs Boson.
 Often referred to as the God Particle, the Higgs Boson is “the last elementary particle still unaccounted for in the Standard Model” of physics, and is assumed to give all other particles their mass.

-Even if an earth-shattering discovery of the Higgs isn’t announced on Tuesday, the data may still “help narrow the region of the search,” and bring us that much closer to finally completing this subatomic puzzle.
+Even if an earth-shattering discovery of the Higgs isn’t announced on Tuesday, the data may still narrow the search, and bring us that much closer to finally completing this subatomic puzzle.

 But there’s an even more interesting question when it comes to the Higgs Boson: Does it want to be found?